donut-party/system/README.md

 components do a thing", and signal handling seemed like a good metaphor.

-Using the term "signal" could be misleading, though, in that it implies the use of a communication primitive like a socket, a semaphor, or an interrup.
+Using the term "signal" could be misleading, though, in that it implies the use of a communication primitive like a socket or a semaphor.
 That's not the case.
 Internally, it's all just plain ol' function calls.
 If I talk about "sending" a signal, nothing's actually being sent.
-And anyway, even if something were getting sent, that shouldn't matter to you in using the library;
-it would be an implementation detail that should be transparent to you.
+And anyway, even if something were getting sent, that shouldn't matter to you in using the library; it would be an implementation detail that should be transparent to .

 donut.system provides some sugar for built-in signals: instead of calling `(ds/signal system ::ds/start)` you can call `(ds/start system)`.